Watershed IV (1995)

 Liner notes by Roger Reynolds

-Primary Artist(s): Steven Schick, TRAnSiT (Peter Otto, Miller Puckette, Reynolds, Josef Kucera, and Timothy Labor), Ed Emshwiller, Phillip Larson, Carol Plantamura
+Primary Artist(s): Steven Schick, TRAnSiT (Peter Otto, Miller Puckette, Reynolds, Josef Kucera, and Timothy Labor), Ed Emshwiller, Philip Larson, Carol Plantamura

 Label: mode 70